 Cities.
 Urban areas are homes to half the global population and the epicentre of opportunity and innovation.
 Metropolitan cities located in coastal areas are vulnerable to climate hazards.
 Investing in climate risk information and topographic data while investing in nature-based solutions can help them be resilient to heat and water risks.
 The cost of adaptation compared to no action is very low at 1:10, a great reason to invest in adaptation.

 Infrastructure.
-Planning where and what to build, deciding what assets need upgrades, investing in green infrastructures, and ensuring that infrastructure can still function despite damages are some adaptation actions suggested in the report.
-Climate-proofing existing infrastructure and building resilience into new infrastructure will give a 4:1 benefit-to-cost ratio.
+The report suggests some adaptation actions, such as planning where and what to build, deciding what assets need upgrades, investing in green infrastructure, and ensuring that infrastructure can still function despite damages.
+Climate-proofing existing infrastructure and building resilience into new infrastructure will yield a 4:1 benefit-to-cost ratio.

-Disaster risk management.
-Through the application of preventing, protecting and recovering rules.
-Use improved warning systems that prepare people, protect their assets and direct them on what to do and where to go during calamities and disasters.
-Improved health and education services, and application of the build-back better principle for damaged infrastructures.
+Disaster risk management involves applying preventive, protective, and recovery rules.
+Improved warning systems that prepare people, protect their assets, and direct them on what to do and where to go during calamities and disasters are also recommended.
+Improved health and education services and the build-back-better principle are also applied to damaged infrastructure.

 Adaptation investments in the following:

-Early warning systems, resilient infrastructures, improving dryland agriculture and crop production, protection of mangroves, and resilient water resources at $1.8 trillion are minimal.
-They are less than 1% of the total gross capital between 2020 and 2030.
-The report says it has a projected $5 to $10 trillion benefit.
+Early warning systems, resilient infrastructures, improving dryland agriculture and crop production, protecting mangroves, and resilient water resources at $1.8 trillion are minimal.
+They will be less than 1% of the total gross capital between 2020 and 2030.
+The report says they have a projected $5 to $10 trillion benefit.

-The report presents comprehensive climate adaptation and mitigation measures covering every climate change hazard and challenges across all regions.
+The report presents comprehensive climate adaptation and mitigation measures covering every climate change hazard and challenge across all regions.

 It looks at required responses from a global to a local perspective, applications of region-specific adaptations, use of green infrastructures, and nature-based solutions to complement grey infrastructure in urban areas.

-The report calls for more drastic and speedy investments in adaptations and mitigation measures and discusses the sources of funds and prompt access needed for accelerating adaptation.
+The report calls for more drastic and speedy investments in climate adaptation and mitigation measures and discusses the sources of funds and prompt access needed for accelerating adaptation.

 Read the full report by clicking on the image below: